Donty10/hyprland-wiki/pages/FAQ/_index.md

 ### How to disable middle-click paste?

+You can disable middle-click paste by setting `misc:middle_click_paste = true`:

-You can simply intercept the middle-click action all together via Hyprland binds.
+Alternatively, you can simply intercept the middle-click action all together via Hyprland binds.
 However, there are drawbacks to this solution.
 It disables the rest of the functionality of the middle-click action, such as auto scroll, closing browser tabs, etc. Additionally, many applications (such as kitty) manually